 If the abusive person pleads guilty at the pre-trial conference, the case will be settled that day.

 If you are at the pre-trial conference, the Assistant District Attorney (ADA) who is prosecuting the case will probably ask you what you want to see happen.
-He may or may not follow your wishes.
+The ADA may or may not follow your wishes.

 Then the judge will sentence the abusive person.
-The ADA can tell the judge what he thinks the sentence should be, but it is up to the judge to decide.
+The ADA can tell the judge what they think the sentence should be, but it is up to the judge to decide.
 You can ask the ADA what types of sentences are possible in the case.

 What happens if the abusive person pleads not guilty at the pre-trial conference?

-The abuser could change his plea to guilty at any of these hearings.
-He could even change his plea to guilty on the day of trial!
+The abusive person could change their plea to guilty at any of these hearings.
+They could even change their plea to guilty on the day of trial.